esmith80/movie-awards/documentation/project_blog.md

+MARCH 1, 2021
+spent about 3 hours on CSS breakpoints and different browser window widths and heights there is undoubtedly a better way to do this, but i managed to align the type-ahead results with the search bar - the nominations area needs to change its positioning based on

+FEB 28, 2021
+adding typeahead with a result click was harder than i thought... it involved multiple events (onBlur, onMouseEnter, onMouseLeave) to manage the state of the typeahead and when it should be shown... i ended up putting another piece of state 'inTypeAhead' to track if the user was in the typeahead area... this in combination with onFocus and onBlur from the search input seemed to work... also debugged a little with limitations from the
+API where certain characters don't allow you to search (+ sign and * and & sign were triggering odd results)yarn

 FEB 26, 2021
 found out that you can:
 1) set up an onClick on a div that is supposed to update an input field (id=searchBarInput) with the text contained in that div